Battery Park City: Early 21st century

 The September 11 terrorist attacks in 2001 had a major impact on Battery Park City.
 The residents of Lower Manhattan and particularly of Battery Park City were displaced for an extended period of time.
 Parts of the community were an official crime scene and therefore residents were unable to return to live or even collect property.
 Many of the displaced residents were not allowed to return to the area for months and none were given government guidance of where to live temporarily on the already-crowded island of Manhattan.
 With most hotel rooms booked, residents, including young children and the elderly, were forced to fend for themselves.
 When they were finally allowed to return to Battery Park City, some found that their homes had been looted.

 Upon residents' return, the air in the area was still filled with toxic smoke from the World Trade Center fires that persisted until December 2001.
 More than half of the area's residents moved away permanently from the community after the adjacent World Trade Center towers collapsed and spread toxic dust, debris, and smoke.
 Gateway Plaza's 600 building, Hudson View East, and Parc Place (now Rector Square) were punctured by airplane parts.
 The Winter Garden and other portions of the World Financial Center were severely damaged.
-Environmental concerns regarding dust from the Trade Center are a continuing source of concern for many residents, scientists, and elected officials.
+Environmental concerns regarding dust from the World Trade Center are a continuing source of concern for many residents, scientists, and elected officials.
 Since the attacks, the damage has been repaired.
 Temporarily reduced rents and government subsidies helped restore residential occupancy in the years following the attacks.